Game-theoretic Regulated Decentralized Coordination for Airspace Sector Overload Mitigation: Game-Theoretic Model of Sector Interaction

 \section{Game-Theoretic Model of Sector Interaction}

 We model the sector overload problem as a game in which each sector is treated as an individual agent.
-We adopt \emph{best-response dynamics} as the update rule: each sector independently adjusts its own schedule using only local information, without relying on centralized coordination.
+We adopt \emph{best-response dynamics} as the update rule: each sector independently adjusts its own schedule using shared flight-plan information to evaluate occupancy and overload without relying on centralized joint optimization.
 Best-response dynamics naturally mirrors how sector controllers make reactive decisions in practice. \begin{definition}[Best-response dynamics \cite{book_shoham,swensonBRD}] For a game involving $m$ agents with cost functions $J_i : \actSet^n \to \realSet$ for $i \in \{1,\ldots,m\}$ and action sets $\{\actSet_i\}_{i=1}^m$, the best-response mapping of agent~$i$, $\BR_i : \actSet^n \to \actSet_i$, is defined as:

 where $\xVec_{-i} = (x_1,\ldots,x_{i-1},x_{i+1},\ldots,x_m)$.
 The best-response dynamics generates a sequence $\{\xVec^{(t)}\}_{t \ge 0}$ such that, at round $t$, one agent~$i$ unilaterally updates its decision according to